Saturday, June 14, 2025

 III.
 Options Open Interest

 Using Thur closing OI, remember that further out time frames are more likely to change over time, and that closing prices are more likely to be effected.
 Delta hedging may occur as reinforcement, negative when put support is broken or positive when call resistance is exceeded.
-This week I will look out thru May 2.
+This week I will look out thru Jine June 13.
 A text overlay is used for extreme OI to improve readability, P/C is not changed.
 A new addition is added for OI $ amounts with breakeven pts (BE) where call & put $ amounts cross.
 Note multiply OI$ by 100 for shares/contract.

 IV.
 Technical / Other